 Due to religious prohibitions against partisan entanglements, I have not been affiliated with explicity political societies or parties since my involvement, as a young teen in the late 1960s, with the Students’ Democratic Coalition.
 That nationwide club for U.S. secondary schools, my activist background, was a social movement organization in the New Left.
 Our longest–lasting agitation was struggling in solidarity with the United Farm Workers of America—under the able leadership of Cesar Chavez (Spanish, César Chávez as pronounced in this MP3 audio file), 1927–1993—and oppressed Mexican migrant workers.
 In so doing, we widely distributed petitions to boycott California grapes and picketed a neighborhood supermarket which sold the product.
 Anti–ballistic missiles, another weighty issue of the day, were also on our hit list.
 During the fall of 1968, some of us attended—a few blocks from my parents’ house—a campaign rally for the Democratic Party’s presidential ticket of Hubert Humphrey and Edmund Muskie.
 Humphrey—then Lyndon Johnson’s vice president—addressed the venue.

-Since assuming my current academic position in 1993, I have belonged, proudly, to the largest labor union in the United States—the National Education Association (NEA)—as well as to a variety of NEA special interest groups, i.e.: Social Justice in Education, Restoring Our World One Circle at a Time, Racial Justice/Institutional Racism, TSTA Social Justice, Eradicating School to Prison Pipelne, and ACEs & Sociology.
-My previous Marxian views approximated the “left–refoundational” approaches of the neo–Maoist Freedom Road Socialist Organization (Left Refoundation) and the neo–Trotskyist Solidarity (U.S.).
-The latter—while historically rooted in Max Shachtman’s third–camp Trotskyism—now defines itself as “a socialist, feminist, anti–racist organization.”
-Aside from the fact that I am not a Marxist–Leninist of any sort, no opportunities were presented to engage with the members of those tendencies.
+Since assuming my current academic position in 1993, I have belonged to the distinctively largest labor union in the United States—the National Education Association (NEA)—as well as to a variety of NEA special interest groups, i.e.: Social Justice in Education, Restoring Our World One Circle at a Time, Racial Justice/Institutional Racism, TSTA Social Justice, Eradicating School to Prison Pipelne, and ACEs & Sociology.
+After years as a Titoist market socialist, my Marxian views approximated the “left–refoundationism” of the neo–Maoist Freedom Road Socialist Organization (Left Refoundation) and the neo–Trotskyist Solidarity (U.S.).
+The latter—while rooted in Max Shachtman’s third–camp Trotskyism—now defines itself as “a socialist, feminist, anti–racist organization.”
+Aside from the fact that I am not a Marxist–Leninist of any sort, no opportunities ever arose to engage with the members of those tendencies.
 The Kansas City metropolitan area, situated along the American Bible Belt, is hardly a mecca (Arabic/ʿArabiyyaẗ, مَكَّة, makkaẗ, “sanctuary”) of communist or socialist activity.

 Regarding the focus of my teaching and research as a sociologist, I identify with the pioneering accomplishments of the Polish–German political activist and author Rosa Luxemburg (1871–1919).
 Of all the early Marxist theorists who survived Marx and Engels, Luxemburg comes the closest, in my view, to strongly exemplifying the spirit of compassion which, I believe, lies latent in Marxism and communism.
 Presumably, she would have supported the Cuban revolution against U.S. imperialism and opposed Fidel Castro’s right–wing Leninism and Stalinism.
 Luxemburg’s non–libertarian communist–left current may, aptly, be referred to as Marxist–Luxemburgist democratic left–communist internationalism.
 I have respectfully grounded her far–left–wing enactment of socialism in the brilliant metatheory of critical realism.
 It was formulated, beginning in 1975, by the distinguished London–born philosopher, writer, and speaker Ram “Roy” Bhaskar (1944–2014).
 One of my greatest regrets is that, through my own procrastination, I never availed myself of the opportunity to meet him face to face.